wymeditor/wymeditor/pre-release_checklist.md

 --------------------

 It's important that users can be confident that the documentation distributed with WYMeditor is up to date so that it can be trusted.
+As of June 2014,
-As of December 2011, we have a long way to go in this area, but at the very least we need to keep the documentation bundled with the source accurate.
+we've made some progress in this area, but at the very least we need to keep the documentation bundled with the source accurate.

 Checklist: